-I am interested in carrying out user-focussed research that promotes better natural resource management decision-making, prioritising the conservation of biodiversity whilst recognising the constraints of limited funding and necessity for economic development.
+I am interested in user-focussed research that promotes better natural resource management decision-making, prioritising the conservation of biodiversity whilst recognising the constraints of limited funding and necessity for economic development.

-I have been involved in a variety of conservation projects, ranging from assessing correlates of human-elephant conflict incidents in Assam (India) during my Masters degree, developing time-series analysis methods for identifying distinctions in vertebrate population declines for my PhD, to applying decision frameworks for the optimal allocation of financial resources across threatened wildlife species during my postdoctoral fellowship at the University of Queensland , Australia.
-More recently, I worked at the UNEP World Conservation Monitoring Centre in Cambridge, supporting the European Commission and the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora in assessing the sustainability of the international legal trade in wildlife.
+Previously, I have been involved in a variety of conservation projects, ranging from assessing correlates of human-elephant conflict incidents in Assam (India) during my Masters degree, developing time-series analysis methods for identifying distinctions in vertebrate population declines for my PhD, to applying decision frameworks for the optimal allocation of financial resources across threatened wildlife species during my postdoctoral fellowship at the University of Queensland , Australia.
+I also worked at the UNEP World Conservation Monitoring Centre in Cambridge, supporting the European Commission and the Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora in assessing the sustainability of the international legal trade in wildlife.

-I was a Postdoctoral Research Fellow at the University of Queensland from October 2012 to December 2015, after completing my PhD on wildlife population declines at Imperial College London and the Institute of Zoology under the supervision of Dame Professor Georgina Mace and Dr. Ben Collen (who have since moved to University College London).
+I completed a PhD on wildlife population declines at Imperial College London and the Institute of Zoology under the supervision of Dame Professor Georgina Mace and Dr. Ben Collen.
 I have an MRes in Ecology, Evolution and Conservation from Imperial College and a BSc in Biology with French from the University of St Andrews, Scotland.